dekema9924/HuluClone/README.md

 # HuluClone

 Hulu is one of the most famous streaming services worldwide with a large variety of shows.
 I decided to re-create the Front page of Hulu.
 I re-created the Hulu landing page UI design using HTML, CSS, and React Framework.
-I use modern CSS3+ techniques like  Flex, opacity, linear gradients, etc
+I use modern CSS3+ techniques like props, media queries, use states, and react components, etc

 <hr>